 Trust Company of the Marshall Islands, Inc. Trust Company Complex, Ajeltake Island P.O.
-Box 1405
+Box 1405 Majuro, Marshall Islands MH96960

-$Majuro, Marshall\ Islands\ MH96960$ (Name, address, including zip code, and telephone number, including area code, of agent for service)
+(Name, address, including zip code, and telephone number, including area code, of agent for service)

-With a copy to:

-Kenneth Koch

-Mintz, Levin, Cohn, Ferris, Glovsky and Popeo, P.C.

-The Chrysler Center

-666 Third Avenue

-New York, New York 10017 (212) 935-3000
+With a copy to: Kenneth Koch Mintz, Levin, Cohn, Ferris, Glovsky and Popeo, P.C.
+The Chrysler Center 666 Third Avenue New York, New York 10017 (212) 935-3000

-Δn nroximate date of f commencement of nro nosed sale to the nublic: From t ime to t time after this R egistration Statement hecomes of effective ¬γ proximate date of i commichedinement or թւս poscu saic to the public.
-1 IOIII t mic to t time anter union egistiation Statement occomes v JIICCLIVC.
+Approximate date of commencement of proposed sale to the public: From time to time after this Registration Statement becomes effective.

-approximate date of commencement of proposed safe to the public from time to time determine registration statement occordes encounts.
-If the only securities being registered on this Form are being offered pursuant to dividend or interest reinvestment plans, please check the following box. \Box If any of the securities being registered on this Form are to be offered on a delayed or continuous basis pursuant to Rule 415 under the Securities Act of 1933 other than securities offered only in connection with dividend or interest reinvestment plans, check the following box.
-If this Form is filed to register additional securities for an offering pursuant to Rule 462(b) under the Securities Act, please check the following box and list the Securities Act registration statement number of the earlier effective registration statement for the same offering.
+If the only securities being registered on this Form are being offered pursuant to dividend or interest reinvestment plans, please check the following box.

+If any of the securities being registered on this Form are to be offered on a delayed or continuous basis pursuant to Rule 415 under the Securities Act of 1933, other than securities offered only in connection with dividend or interest reinvestment plans, check the following box.

+If this Form is filed to register additional securities for an offering pursuant to Rule 462(b) under the Securities Act, please check the following box and list the Securities Act registration statement number of the earlier effective registration statement for the same offering. \Box

 If this Form is a post-effective amendment filed pursuant to Rule 462(c) under the Securities Act, please check the following box and list the Securities Act registration statement number of the earlier effective registration statement for the same offering.

 If this Form is a registration statement pursuant to General Instruction I.C. or a post-effective amendment thereto that shall become effective upon filing with the Commission pursuant to Rule 462(e) under the Securities Act, check the following box.

 If this Form is a post-effective amendment to a registration statement filed pursuant to General Instruction I.C. filed to register additional securities or additional classes of securities pursuant to Rule 413(b) under the Securities Act, check the following box.